smithjd/sql-pet/docs/083-exploring-a-single-table.md

 ## Monthly Sales

-The next code block drills down from annual sales dollars to monthly sales dollars.
-We adopt a more R-like strategy; rather than `yr` as a character variable, we just download the orderdate.
-R handles the coversion from the postgres date-time to an R date-time.
+Our next strategy drills down from annual sales dollars to monthly sales dollars.
+For that we adopt download the orderdate, rather than a character variable for the year.
+R handles the coversion from the PostgreSQL date-time to an R date-time.
 We then convert it to a simple date with a `lubridate` function.

 ```r